MarwanDebbiche/post-tuto-deployment/blog-post/post.md

   <img src="./assets/review_label.png" width="70%">
 </p>

-By leveraging this data, we are able to map each review to a sentiment class based on its number of stars so that reviews with:
+By leveraging this data, we are able to map each review to a sentiment class.

+In fact, reviews with:

 - 1 and 2 stars are **bad reviews** ❌
 - 3 stars are **average reviews** ⚠️